polypoly-eu/polyPod/README.md

 - [orodruin/example](orodruin/example) is an example feature that uses some polyPod APIs.
-- [testFeature](testFeature) is a feature polyPod implementations can write test against, to verify it all works properly end to end.
+- [testFeature](testFeature) is a feature polyPod implementations can write tests against, to verify it all works properly end to end.
 - [polyHello-feature](polyHello-feature) is the most trivial feature imaginable, currently being bundled with the polyPod.